Calvin-Hobbes17/Steel-Ridge-Standard-Work/docs/design/design-standards/design-cannon.md

 | Tubing        | MAXTube                     | REV    | Tube Converter FS        | "Legacy" and "Light" style, 1" x 1" and 2"x 2" |

 ??? info "Bolts"

     #10-32 Screws are the fasteners that we use the most.

+    Model them with FRCDesign Inserter.